-2. On the Apps page, find the app that you want to grant write permissions for and click Permissions.
+- Find the app that you want to adjust permissions for and open its Permissions settings.

-You can also manage role-based permissions for apps by updating the app's
+You can also manage role-based permissions for an app by updating its

 local.meta file.
-For more information see Setting access to manager consoles and apps in the Securing Splunk Enterprise manual.
+For more information see Setting access to manager consoles and apps in Securing Splunk Enterprise.